Winsted in Winchester in Northwest Hills Region, Connecticut — The American Northeast (New England)

 Topics.
 This historical marker and memorial is listed in this topic list: War, US Civil.
 A significant historical year for this entry is 1904.

 Location.
-41° 55.277′ N, 73° 3.601′ W. Marker is in Winsted, Connecticut, in Litchfield County.
-Marker is at the intersection of Main Street (Connecticut Route 183) and Park Place, on the right when traveling west on Main Street.
+41° 55.277′ N, 73° 3.601′ W. Marker is in Winchester in Northwest Hills Region, Connecticut.
+It is in Winsted.
+It is at the intersection of Main Street (Connecticut Route 183) and Park Place, on the right when traveling west on Main Street.
 Touch for map.
 Marker is in this post office area: Winsted CT 06098, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Winchester World War II Memorial (within shouting distance of this marker); Winchester (within shouting distance of this marker); Winsted Vietnam Monument (about 500 feet away, measured in a direct line); Winchester Revolutionary War Memorial (about 600 feet away); Winsted Old Burying Ground (about 600 feet away); Winchester World War I Memorial (approx. ¼ mile away); Non-Repatriated Soldiers' Monument (approx. 0.3 miles away); World War II Living Memorial (approx. half a mile away).
-Touch for a list and map of all markers in Winsted.
+At least 8 other markers are within walking distance of this marker: Winchester World War II Memorial (within shouting distance of this marker); Flood of 1955 (within shouting distance of this marker); Winchester (within shouting distance of this marker); Winsted Vietnam Monument (about 500 feet away, measured in a direct line); Winchester Revolutionary War Memorial (about 600 feet away); Winsted Old Burying Ground (about 600 feet away); Winchester World War I Memorial (approx. Ό mile away); Non-Repatriated Soldiers' Monument (approx. 0.3 miles away).
+Touch for a list and map of all markers in Winchester.